 In the UK, eggs produced to a food safety standard called the British Lion Code of Practice have a stamp on the shell of a red lion.

-Eggs produced under the Red Lion code are considered very low risk for salmonella, and safe for pregnant women to eat raw or partially cooked.
+Eggs produced under the Red Lion code are considered very low risk for salmonella, and safe for pregnant people to eat raw or partially cooked.

 So, if you use a Red Lion eggs in this sweet omelette recipe, it would be safe to eat.